-Other gains for the Year were approximately RMB619,000 (for the year ended 31 December 2022: other losses of approximately RMB408,000).
-Such gains were mainly consisted of net foreign exchange gain and change in fair value on financial assets at fair value through profit or loss.
+Other losses for the Year were approximately RMB110,000 (for the year ended 31 December 2023: other gains of approximately RMB619,000).
+Such losses mainly consisted of net foreign exchange loss, the extent of which was reduced by the fair value gain of financial assets at fair value through profit or loss.